DomanskiFilip/rust-text-editor/README.md

 - Create forks or derivative works for distribution or public hosting.
 - Use the code or application in any commercial context.

-Filip Domanski is the exclusive host and distributor of CATdesktop.
+Filip Domanski is the exclusive host and distributor of quick notepad.
 For commercial or redistribution inquiries, contact the copyright holder.

 All rights reserved.